Studies linking paraquat with Parkinson’s disease date back years, however, manufacturers failed to warn

 The predicted number of people in the U.S. living with Parkinson’s disease will rise from nearly one million to 1.2 million by 2030, based on a recent study conducted by the Parkinson’s Foundation Parkinson’s Prevalence Project.
 Occupational exposure to highly hazardous pesticides like paraquat involves a 50% increased risk of developing Parkinson's disease.

-The amount of compensation you will receive after you file a paraquat claim will depend on factors such as how much distress Parkinson's disease is causing you in your everyday life, whether you need assistance with performing daily tasks, and the medical expenses incurred by your diagnosis.
+The amount of compensation you will receive after you file a paraquat claim will depend on how much distress Parkinson's disease is causing you in your everyday life, whether you need assistance with performing daily tasks, and the medical expenses incurred by your diagnosis.

-Although exposure to paraquat can cause many health problems as it damages the lungs, heart, adrenal glands, liver, muscles, and spleen, we are only evaluating cases for clients that have a confirmed diagnosis of Parkinson’s disease.
+Although exposure to paraquat can cause many health problems as it damages the lungs, heart, adrenal glands, liver, muscles, and spleen, we are only evaluating cases for clients with a confirmed diagnosis of Parkinson’s disease.

-If you intend to file a paraquat claim, you need to meet certain eligibility criteria, which include significant exposure to the herbicide and a diagnosis of Parkinson’s disease.
-You should also keep in mind that these claims have a statute of limitations that depend on your state of residence.
+If you intend to file a paraquat claim, you need to meet certain eligibility criteria, including significant exposure to the herbicide and a diagnosis of Parkinson’s disease.
+It would help if you also kept in mind that these claims have a statute of limitations that depend on your state of residence.

 While paraquat poisoning can lead to numerous serious health problems, such as heart failure and kidney failure, paraquat exposure has a strong causal relation with Parkinson’s disease.
 Thereby, only people who have this diagnosis can file a paraquat claim.